wavemotion-dave/DS994a/README.md

 How do I play Bigfoot and other MBX games? :
 -----------------------
 Some of the Milton Bradley games use a cart banking scheme known as MBX (they also had a set of peripherals called the MBX System).
 DS994a needs to be told that a cart is an MBX cart.
 Some of the MBX carts had extra memory.
 So after you select an MBX game like Bigfoot, you must go into GAME OPTIONS and tell it that it's an MBX cart (in this case 'With RAM').
 Then the game should play fine.
+If you are using a well-curated ROM set, the emulator should auto-detect these settings and run properly without user intervention here.

 Blend Mode (DSi) :
 -----------------------